rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Does Cloud Databases support SSL for communication between my application and my database instance?

-Yes, Cloud Databases supports connecting to your instance using SSL.
+Yes, Cloud Databases supports connecting to your instance by using SSL.
 An SSL certificate is installed for each Cloud Databases instance.
 This certificate enables a secure connection between your application and the instance.
-When an SSL connection is established, any data transfer between the instance and application is encrypted.
+When an SSL connection is established, any data transfer between the instance and the application is encrypted.

 ------------------------------------------------------------------------